resigning-in-sente/resigning-in-sente.github.io/concepts/_posts/2021-02-22-strong-weak-groups-3-direction-of-play.md

 <section markdown="1">

-Once again KataGo confirms our intuition.
-(A) and (B) are as good as before: our analysis of these moves has not changed significantly.
-But now, (C), (D), and especially (E) are much more positively viewed by KataGo, with (E) (the closest to the bottom left) being considered the best out of all five options.
+This time, KataGo evaluates the side extensions on the left more positively, (E) particularly so.
 This is because the extensions further weaken White's bottom left, with the threat of the peep looming ever closer.
+(C) is likely evaluated better than (D) because neither (C) nor (D) are close enough to White's bottom left to really pressure it, in which case they are more evaluated for what sort of effect they have on the fight on the top side.
-With Black having settled one weak group, now White has two weak groups to Black's one, forcing White to find a way to somehow settle both groups while Black only needs to focus on one.
+In any case, with Black having settled one weak group, now White has two weak groups to Black's one, forcing White to find a way to somehow settle both groups while Black only needs to focus on one.

 These examples should hopefully convince you that the intuition from the principle "play away from strength" bears out in actual play.